We use minimal analytics to improve the site. Is that okay?

 Sony 16-35mm F4 Fly-By-Wire Manual Focusing

-This isn’t a topic you usually see discussed with lenses.
-Since most auto focus lenses these days have fly-by-wire focus rings, how well this technology performs can make a big difference, especially for videographers.
+This isn’t a topic you usually see discussed through a lens.
+Since most auto-focus lenses these days have fly-by-wire focus rings, how well this technology performs can make a big difference, especially for videographers.

-I have to say the fly-by-wire manual focus on the Sony 16-35mm F4 is rock solid.
-It feels like you’re getting a manual lens with 1:1 performance.
-This is not common for autofocus lenses.
-Many . . . most of my Fujinon lenses perform very poorly with the fly-by-wire focus.
-I’ll get a lot of focus lag when turning the focus ring.
-This can make getting that pin point focus very difficult and can make using the lens in manual a nightmare for videographers who want instant 1:1 focus.
+I have to say, the Sony 16-35mm F4’s fly-by-wire manual focus is rock-solid.
+It feels like you’re getting a manual lens with 1:1 performance, which is uncommon for autofocus lenses.
+Most of my Fujinon lenses perform very poorly with the fly-by-wire focus.
+I’ll experience significant focus lag when turning the focus ring.
+This can make getting that pinpoint focus difficult and make using the lens manual a nightmare for videographers who want instant 1:1 focus.

-To see more full frame e-mount lenses, see the complete list of Sony FE lenses for a7rII.
+For a full list of Sony FE full-frame e-mount lenses, see the complete list of Sony FE lenses.

 Sony Vario-Tessar 16-35mm F4 FE T* Sample Photos